modern-day-researcher/build-modern-day-researcher-BE/README.md

 ##### 500 (Internal Server Error)
 >If there is an error retrieving users then endpoint will return an HTTP response with a status code `500` and a body as below.
 ```
-{
-  "error": true,
-  "message": "There was a problem with your request."
-}
+{ error: "Could not retrieve list of users" }
 ```

 ##### 401 (Unauthorized)